andrea-pugliatti/deck-lab/README.md

 ##### Backend

-Set up the required environment variables in your shell (note that Spring Boot does not automatically load the `.env` file when run manually, so you must export the variables or rely on defaults if running on localhost), then run:
+Set the required environment variables in your shell.
+Spring Boot doesn't load `.env` when run manually, so export the variables or rely on defaults on localhost.
+Then run:

 ```bash
 cd backend